 - A meta-analysis done by the researchers of Sichuan University, China evaluated the association between allium vegetable intake and gastric cancer risk.
 The analysis obtained data through literature search in MEDLINE for articles published between January 1, 1966, to September 1, 2010.
 A total of 19 case-control and 2 cohort studies, of 543,220 subjects were included in the analysis.
 The study found that a high intake of allium vegetables including onion, garlic, leek, Chinese chive, scallion, garlic stalk, and Welsh onion, but not onion leaf, reduced the risk of gastric cancer.
 (Yong Zhou et al, Gastroenterology., 2011)

 - In a study published in 2016, the researchers evaluated the association between raw garlic consumption and lung cancer in a case–control study conducted between 2005 and 2007 in Taiyuan, China.
 For the study, the data was obtained through face-to-face interviews with 399 lung cancer cases and 466 healthy controls.
 The study found that, in Chinese population, compared to those who did not take raw garlic, ones with high raw garlic intake may be associated with a reduced risk of lung cancer with a dose-response pattern.
 (Ajay A Myneni et al, Cancer Epidemiol Biomarkers Prev., 2016)

-- Another similar study also found a protective association between intake of raw garlic and lung cancer with a dose-response pattern (Zi-Yi Jin et al, Cancer Prev Res (Phila)., 2013)
+- A similar study also found a protective association between consumption of raw garlic and the risk of lung cancer with a dose-response pattern (Zi-Yi Jin et al, Cancer Prev Res (Phila)., 2013)

 Garlic and Risk of Esophageal Cancer